 The neck is of walnut, narrow and comfortable to hold.
 The fingerboard is a yardstick with fret dots at 5 and 12, red to match the body.
 Bright blue binding around the fingerboard completes the look.

 The back of the headstock features a beautiful piece of Monterey cypress from a 100 year old tree in San Diego that had fallen down.
-Gold geared tuning machines, a rosewood nut, and a brass and walnut bridge ad a touch of sophistication to the youthful design.
+Gold geared tuning machines, a rosewood nut, and a brass and walnut bridge.

 Set up with a nice low action with Aquila nylgut strings.